 Are Mini-Splits Worth the Cost?

-- Rooms you don’t use very often.
+- Spaces you don’t use very often.

-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel costs or reduced efficiency.
+- Costly central heat, either as a result of high fuel prices or reduced efficiency.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs